Eye drops linked to drug-resistant bacteria outbreak

-NEW YORK — U.S. health officials are advising people to stop using over-the-counter eye drops that have been linked to an outbreak of drug-resistant infections.
+NEW YORK — U.S. health officials said Thursday a company is recalling its over-the-counter eye drops that have been linked to an outbreak of drug-resistant infections.

-The Centers for Disease Control and Prevention on Wednesday night sent a health alert to physicians, saying the outbreak includes at least 55 people in 12 states.
-One died.
+The Centers for Disease Control and Prevention this week sent a health alert to doctors, saying the outbreak included at least 55 people in 12 states.
+One died and at least five others had permanent vision loss.

-Disease investigators have linked the infections, including some found in blood, urine and lungs, to EzriCare Artificial Tears.
-Many of the patients said they had used the product, which is a lubricant used to treat irritation and dryness.
+The infections, including some found in blood, urine and lungs, were linked to EzriCare Artificial Tears.
+Many said they had used the product, which is a lubricant used to treat irritation and dryness.

-The infections were all caused by a bacteria called Pseudomonas aeruginosa.
-Investigators detected that kind of bacteria in open EzriCare bottles, but further testing was underway to see if the strains matched.
+The eye drops are sold under the name EzriCare and is made in India by Global Pharma Healthcare.
+The Food and Drug Administration said the company recalled unexpired lots of EzriCare Artificial Tears and another product, Delsam Pharma’s Artificial Tears.

-EzriCare said it is not aware of any evidence definitively linking the outbreak to the product, but that it has stopped distributing the eye drops.
-It also has a notice on its website urging consumers to stop using the drops.
+The FDA recommended the recall based on manufacturing problems including lack of testing and proper controls on packaging.
+The agency also blocked import into the United States.

-“To the greatest extent possible, we have been contacting customers to advise them against continued use of the product.
-We also immediately reached out to both CDC and FDA and indicated our willingness to cooperate with any requests they may have of us,” the company said.
+The infections were caused by a bacteria called Pseudomonas aeruginosa.
+Investigators detected it in open EzriCare bottles, but further testing was underway.

-Two weeks ago, the CDC warned medical professional societies about the possible connection between the drops and the infections.
-The Wednesday alert was a broader, more public warning.
+EzriCare, the company that markets the eye drops in the U.S., said it is not aware of any evidence definitively linking the outbreak to the product, but that it has stopped distributing the eye drops.
+It also has a notice on its website urging consumers to stop using the product.

 Infections were diagnosed in patients in California, Colorado, Connecticut, Florida, New Jersey, New Mexico, New York, Nevada, Texas, Utah, Washington and Wisconsin.
-One patient – in Washington – died with a blood infection.
-At least five others suffered permanent vision loss.
+A person in Washington died with a blood infection.

 The outbreak is considered particularly worrisome because the bacteria driving it are resistant to standard antibiotics.